VMjack64/SOC-Homelab/PART12.md

     3. To compare the hashes, I opened Finder by pressing CTRL+F, then pasted the hash from PowerShell into the “Find…” text box.
 If a match is found (the hash on the page is highlighted), that means the file is legitimate and therefore safe to proceed.
 If not, then the download was compromised; I must delete the file and restart the process.
 7. After verifying that the file is legitimate, I proceeded to install Aurora Lite by following the “[Quick Installation](https://aurora-agent-manual.nextron-systems.com/en/latest/usage/installation.html#quick-installation)” section of the Aurora agent documentation, up to step 5.
 8. For step 5, I want to install with the standard configuration preset for detections.
 To do so, I ran the command `aurora-agent.exe --install -c agent-config-standard.yml`.
-9. Afterwards, I followed the last two steps to finish the installation; I’m able to verify new events involving Aurora from the Windows event logs:
+9. Afterwards, I proceeded to finish the installation; I’m able to verify new events involving Aurora from the Windows event logs:
 ![](/screenshots/289.png)
 Conveniently, Aurora writes its logs to the Application event logs by default, which are already set up to be ingested into Splunk:
 ![](/screenshots/290.png)